RickGelhausen/uORF-Tools_ReadTheDocs/docs/source/overview.rst

     mkdir uORFflow; cd uORFflow;

-(All following commands assume that you are located in the workflow folder) Now download *uORF-Tools* by entering the following command:
+.. note:: All following commands assume that you are located in the workflow folder

+Now download *uORF-Tools* by entering the following command:

 .. code-block:: bash